tinysystems/adamica/adamica/README.md

 ## How to run?

-Open the project in CCS, connect the hardware setup, and press "Debug" button.
+Open the project in CCS, connect the hardware setup, and press the "Debug" button.

 ## Hardware Setup

 For this implementation, we used two MSP430FR5994 boards representing two cores.
 As a shared memory, we used external 4MB FRAM from Adafruit.
-The energy harvester is a solar pannel with a 1500 uF capacitor.
+The energy harvester is a solar panel with a 1500 uF capacitor.
 The schematic representation of the setup is shown below.

 <img src="../img/hw-setup.svg" width="450">